Hand fracture - aftercareBoxer's fracture - aftercare; Metacarpal fracture - aftercare

-The 5 bones in your hand that go from your wrist to your thumb and fingers are called the metacarpal bones.
+The 5 bones in your hand that connect your wrist to your thumb and fingers are called the metacarpal bones.

 You have a fracture (break) in one or more of these bones.
 This is called a hand (or metacarpal) fracture.
-Some hand fractures require wearing a splint or a cast, and some need to be repaired with surgery.
+Some hand fractures require wearing a splint or a cast.
+Some need to be repaired with surgery.

 Types of Hand Fractures